 The good news about Prednisone is that it is cleared from the system fairly rapidly and once you stop taking it, blood glucose levels return to their normal levels fairly rapidly.

-Autoimmune disease refers to a group of more than 100 serious, chronic illnesses including diseases of the nervous, gastrointestinal, and endocrine systems as well as skin and other connective tissues, eyes, blood, and blood vessel.
+Autoimmune disease refers to a group of more than 100 serious, chronic illnesses including diseases of the nervous, gastrointestinal, and endocrine systems as well as the skin and other connective tissues, eyes, blood, and blood vessels.

 Autoimmune diseases may manifest in many different places in the body, with many different diagnoses.
-Their common thread is that the body makes antibodies to its own tissues.
-The body's immune system becomes misdirected, attacking the very organs it was designed to protect.
+Their common thread is that the immune system makes antibodies to its own tissues; and, then, the immune system turns around and attacks the very organs it was designed to protect.

 Autoimmune diseases are the third most common category of disease in the United States after cancer and heart disease.
 Conservative estimates indicate that almost 75% of the persons with autoimmune diseases are women.

-Autoimmune diseases are the leading cause for death in the United States, especially among women.
+Autoimmune diseases are one of the leading causes for death in the United States, especially among women.
 However, their exact impact is unknown because the National Statistical Center did not include all the diseases in their list of possible causes for death; thus doctors do not list them on the death certificates.

-At the same time, analysis of the data from the Center of Disease Control from 1995 show that this group of diseases is in the top ten (Am J Public Health, Sep, 2000).
+At the same time, analysis of the data from the Center of Disease Control from 2012 shows that this group of diseases is in the top ten (Am J Public Health, Sep, 2012).

 Studies of the prevalence of autoimmune disease in monozygotic (identical) twins show that genetic as well as environmental factors are necessary for the disease to develop.
-Also, infections play a big role in the development of autoimmune disease.
+Also, infections and having another disease play a big role in the development of autoimmune diseases in most people.